roobottom/portfolio/source/articles/2018-05-17-design-job-titles-are-hard/titles-are-hard.md

 seo:
   image: 'seo-header.png'
 ---
 When William Shakespeare wrote the immortal line "What's in a name?" he'd obviously never tried defining roles for a design team.
-It turns out that a rose by any other name may not smell sweet at all.
-In fact: it might stink like a pile of dog dirt.
+It turns out that when it comes design job titles, a rose by any other name may not smell as sweet after all.

 For young designers entering the market, there is a slew of titles in the digital product space which makes applying for jobs somewhat confusing.
 Are you a UX Designer, UI Designer, Visual Designer, UI/UX Designer, Product Designer, Digital Product Designer, Visual Product UX/UI Designer?